We are happy to announce the following guests attending the 2025 festival. More guests are added as they are confirmed, so check back soon!

 His stage work includes productions such as Lalibelá at the National Theatre of Budapest and Contra el progreso at the Accademia dei Filodrammatici in Milan.
 In film, he has directed shorts including Tarantos (2019) and Sombra do mar (2020), the latter earning him the Special Jury Prize for Best Direction at the Curtas Festival.

 Pereda now brings his vision to feature filmmaking with Stream, a Spanish horror film that merges atmospheric storytelling with his distinctive eye for performance and staging.
+It is nominated for the Méliès d'Argent.

-Sergio Pereda will be attending the screening of Stream on September 27.
+Sergio Pereda will be attending the screening of Stream on October 27.

 Cris Gallego is a Spanish actress and producer with a background in theatre and audiovisual arts.